himaivan/BAD2/README.md

 Quick readme:

 This version uses Matlab for feature extraction.
+The csv files are slightly modified (i.e., removing the header) to simplify the training/testing process.

 ./extracting_features.sh